 International Advanced Community Collaboration to Enhance Spectrum Sharing

 Although the problems described above are experienced by all Radio Astronomy Observatories, the resources available to each individual observatory are limited.
-No one institute has the critical mass of researchers for tackling these problems.
-Thus, there is a compelling need for an international virtual partnership that would share resources and leverage the current work across the partnership as a whole.
-Due to the recent technological advances and the accelerating rise of RFI problems listed above, now is an extremely timely opportunity to form such a network.
+Given recent technological advances and the accelerating rise of RFI problems, there is strong motivation for creation of an international partnership that would share resources and leverage the current work across the partnership as a whole.

 We propose an International Advanced Community Collaboration to Enhance Spectrum Sharing (ACCESS) will be a new virtual institute with the goals of:

 Assessing the potential impact of proposed new active radio services on existing usage;